edurra/manifest-hardening/README.md

 Run it:

-`./manifest-hardening <-input inputFile>  <-policy policyFile> [-output outputFile] [-verbose]`
+`./manifest-hardening  <-policy {policyFile, policyName(restricted|baseline)}>  [-input inputFile]  [-output outputFile] [-verbose]`

-- `input` (required): path to the input manifest
-- `policy` (required): path of the file containing the policy to use
+- `policy` (required): path of the file containing the policy to use.
+It also admits the name of the PSS policy (i.e. `baseline` or `restricted`)
 - `output` (optional): path to store the output manifest.
 If not set, it will be printed to console
+- `input` (optional): path to the input manifest. **Note**: If no `inputFile` is provided, it is mandatory to pipe the manifest (e.g. `cat pod.yaml | ./manifest-hardening -policy file.yaml`).
+This is convenient when creating pods or deployments using `kubectl create/run --dry-run=client`.
+See the **Examples** section.
 - `verbose` (optional): print the changes made to the manifest

-Example:

-`./manifest-hardening -input files/manifests/deployment.yaml -output files/hardened-manifest.yaml -policy files/policies/restricted.yaml -verbose`

 The tool will check for compliance with the specified policy and automatically mutate the required files.
-The result will be stored in `output`.
+The result will be stored in `output` or printed to the console.

 Policies are defined as `.yaml` files.
 The `baseline` and `restricted` PSS policies are defined within the `files/policies` directory.
+They are also hardcoded, so they can be directly called by using (`-policy {baseline, restricted}`).

-Supported resources: `Deployment`, `Pod`
+The supported resources are: `Deployment`, `Pod`

+## Examples

+Input, output and policy as files:

+`./manifest-hardening -input files/manifests/deployment.yaml -output files/hardened-manifest.yaml -policy files/policies/restricted.yaml -verbose`

+Input as file, output to console and PSS policy name:

+`./manifest-hardening -input files/manifests/deployment.yaml -policy baseline -verbose`

+Input as a pipe using `kubectl run`:

+ `kubectl run nginx --image=nginx --dry-run=client -o yaml --command -- sleep infinity | ./manifest-hardening -policy restricted`

 # Configuration files